 NVIDIA

-Raymond is the developer advocate manager at NVIDIA focusing on robotics and embedded systems.
-Previously, he was the global lead of the Intel AI evangelist team and co-founded YCombinator-backed augmented reality company Meta, raising over $80M.
-He holds a PhD and has spoken at TED Talks, SIGGRAPH, CVPR, NeurIPS, and more.
+Raymond Lo, currently based in the Silicon Valley, is the developer advocate manager at NVIDIA focusing on robotics and embedded system.
+Previously, he was the global lead of the Intel AI evangelist team at Intel focusing on the OpenVINO™ toolkit.
+Ray holds a PhD in Computer Science from the University of Toronto.

 Sr. Technical Product Marketing Manager